anushakoti/CHATBOT/README.md

 ## How it Works

-1. **Ingestion**: Upload Dell PDF manuals.
+1. **Ingestion**: Upload PDF manuals.
 The system extracts text chunks, parses tables into markdown, and saves images.
 2. **Indexing**: Summaries and metadata are stored in ChromaDB using Titan Embeddings.
 3. **Retrieval & Reranking**: When a user asks a question, the system retrieves the top $N$ candidates and then uses Cohere Rerank (or an LLM fallback) to rerank them for the best possible match.
 4. **Generation**: Claude generates a comprehensive answer using the reranked context, including image references which the frontend renders as actual images.